Tiagoribeirorp/my-resume/README.md

-# my-resume
+# My-resume
-my first page !
+My first page !
 i used HTML and CSS...
-have a nice life !
+Have a nice life !

+Now i'm trying to learn some Back-end's...

+=D